 Extremely hot weather can result in heatstroke, heat exhaustion, heat cramps, sunburn, heat rash, and in some instances death.
 Please take safety measures to stay safe and lend a helping hand to family, friends, and neighbors.
 If you know of a vulnerable person without air conditioning, such as an elderly or infirm neighbor or someone with a drug or alcohol disorder or severe mental illness, please help them get to an air-conditioned space between the hours of 10:00 a.m. and 8:00 p.m.
 If you see someone on the street who may be having a life-threatening reaction to the heat, please call 911.
 Thank you for doing your part to keep people safe during a heat crisis.

-Cooling centers will appear here when open.
+Cooling Center lists will appear below when open.

 Hot Weather Safety Information